After graduating from law school, Kate served as a federal law clerk at both the trial court and appellate levels.

 +

 Kate serves on the Board of Directors for the Louisville Bar Association and the Louisville Story Program.
-She also leads the Kentucky Lawyer Chapter of the American Constitution Society (ACS), and in that role has organized several continuing legal education programs and networking opportunities for local lawyers.
+She also leads the Kentucky Lawyer Chapter of the American Constitution Society (A.C.S.), and in that role has organized several continuing legal education programs and networking opportunities for local lawyers.

 Kate is married and has two children.